hack2ny/hack2ny.github.io/index.md

 **<span style="font-size: 1.5em; text-align: center;">About the Event</span>**
 <div class="text-box">
 Hack² is a collaboration between Hackley's Girls Who Code and Computer Science clubs.
-It is open to all interested high school students, regardless of programming experience.
+It is open to all Hackley middle and high school students, regardless of programming experience.
 Our mission is to encourage students to think about solutions to global issues, collaborate, be more involved in coding and have fun.
 </div>